 Temple Beth Shalom’s Annual Food Drive:

-Please bring canned goods and non-perishable food items and leave them in the bin by the front door BEFORE Thursday, October 1, 2020.
+Please bring canned/non-perishable food items to leave in the bin by the front door BY Monday, September 20, 2021.
 These items will be donated to the Jewish Family Service Food Bank.
-Your donations are gratefully appreciated.
+Any donation is gratefully appreciated.
 Please be as generous as possible.
 Thank you.

 For more information, please contact the synagogue office or call us at 609/266-0403.

 In the interest of living the Jewish value of keeping others from danger and protecting human life, we have made the difficult decision NOT to building a community Sukkah this year.